voutcn/megahit/README.md

 MEGAHIT is an ultra-fast and memory-efficient NGS assembler.
 It is optimized for metagenomes, but also works well generic single genome assembly (small or mammalian size) and single-cell sequencing assembly.

 ## News
 MEGAHIT v1.2.0-beta is released.
-Changes includes
+Main changes include
 - faster and more memory-efficient than before, by using [BMI2 instructions](https://en.wikipedia.org/wiki/Bit_Manipulation_Instruction_Sets), [sparsepp](https://github.com/greg7mdp/sparsepp) and [xxhash](https://github.com/Cyan4973/xxHash).
 - refactored with C++11 features
 - removal of GPU support